6880 words, short story, REPRINT

 Only the highest tips of the peaks were still shining gold.
 They were like bright orange light bulbs.
 And then, one by one, they went out.

-First published in Asimov’s Science Fiction, June, 2010.
+Originally published in Asimov’s Science Fiction, June, 2010.